samraisbeck/MTE219-Truss-Calculator/README.md

 It can be done, it just would add more attributes to the members, and also would require consistency with reference angles and stuff like that.

-Right now, the load feature does not do anything...this is for when I implement an actual GUI.
-When it's ready, it will basically allow you to load an existing crane configuration that had already been saved.
-So when you first start off, you'll have to begin creating and saving designs.
-Then if you would like to return to a previous design to, say, modify it in a slightly different way, you will be able to.
+Right now you can actually load designs by directly running loadAndSave.py with: `python backend\loadAndSave.py <filename>`.
+Do not include the extention (.txt).
+This is just a proof of concept for now though...soon, I hope to implement a load feature where you can load a design and then edit one by one the members part of that design.

-The current version saves crane designs as text files into the `designs` folder.
+The current version saves crane designs as text files into the `designs` folder after the program GUI closes.
 They come in the format of failure results at the top, and member/joint specs at the bottom.
 The load function is coded to follow the format of how it's saved, so it can only load previously saved files, or ones that have been typed up to resemble it.